glide112/SampleWebRTC/README.md

 ----------------------------------------------------

 ###Tips:
-Since SampleWebRTC comes with only the basic code to make a video call, below are some tips to add common features.
+Since SampleWebRTC comes only with the basic video call feature, below are some tips to add common features.

 <b>Rear camera:</b><br>